 Don’t shout - reward good behaviour instead

-Instead, reward him everytime he doesn’t eat his poop and completely ignore the behaviour if he slips up.
-Try calling your pooch inside as soon as he’s finished.
+Instead, to effectively stop your dog from eating his excrements, ignore the behaviour if he slips up.
+Try to prevent the behaviour from happening by calling your pooch inside as soon as he’s finished.
 If he comes straight inside without eating his poop, reward him with a tasty treat and a cuddle.